 We must first receive your $25 reading fee via PayPal before proceeding with your request.
 Then, we’ll screen your application and coordinate with your requested author(s) over consultation possibility.
 Once all parties are in agreement, we will connect you with your author and you two can set up your dates, times, and any other necessary information to conduct your consultation.

-Once a month, we will bill you for the appropriate amount of hours worked, after which time you will be required to pay via PayPal or check within 14 days.
+At the beginning of each month, we will bill you for the appropriate amount of hours worked in the previous month, after which time you will be required to pay via PayPal or check within 14 days.
 Each month will be billed for the hours worked, though the consult can last for as long as both parties are willing.

 Services: memoir coaching, developmental editing, full or partial manuscript review with in-person or written feedback, MFA application consulting, line editing, one-on-one personalized writing courses